-- How many properties there are to be sold/transferred
+- How many properties there are to be sold or transferred;

 What is included

-- Initial advice to personal representative – advising who the beneficiaries of the estate will be
+- Initial advice to the personal representative advising who the beneficiaries of the estate will be.

 - Taking instruction on any known assets and liabilities.
 This includes collecting any paperwork and correspondence.

-- Prepare an Inheritance Tax Return and lodging with HMRC where necessary
+- Preparing an inheritance tax return and lodging with HMRC where necessary.

-- Making arrangements where necessary with bank to pay any Inheritance Tax due.
+- Making arrangements where necessary with banks to pay any inheritance tax due.

 - Arranging payment in accordance with the estate.
 Including to beneficiaries and any invoices that require payment, such as funeral fees.

-- Preparing final estate accounts for the approval of the personal representatives, and making final distribution
+- Preparing final estate accounts for the approval of the personal representatives and making the final distribution of the estate.

-The following fees are charges by third parties and are not included in our fixed fees:
+The following fees are charged by third parties and are not included in our fixed fees: